 The use of our nation’s most precious natural resources — water and energy — to produce food that will go uneaten takes a toll on the environment.
 An estimated 25 percent of the total freshwater used in agriculture in the U.S. is attributed to the production of food waste.
 Also wasted are the 300 million barrels of oil used in the farming and manufacturing of food, which will inevitably become waste.

 Of the 250 million tons of municipal solid waste (MSW) in the U.S. in 2010, 34 million tons (roughly 14 percent) was comprised of food waste.
-As millions of tons of food waste decomposes in the nation’s landfills, methane gas is created and released into the atmosphere.
-Methane is a greenhouse gas 25 percent more potent then carbon dioxide (CO2).
+As millions of tons of food waste decompose in the nation’s landfills, methane gas is created and released into the atmosphere.
+Methane is a greenhouse gas 25 percent more potent than carbon dioxide (CO2).
 According to the EPA, 34 percent of methane emissions in the U.S. are attributed to landfills.
 Additionally, the environment suffers from the resulting CO2 emissions of farming and transporting organic materials – only to be transported once again to the landfill.

 Quest Resource Management Group develops comprehensive food recycling programs to help companies across the U.S. divert food waste from landfills.
 In 2015, Quest managed the landfill diversion of more than 600,000 tons of food from landfills, leading to a CO2 emission savings equivalent of removing over 1.3 million cars from the nation’s roads for a year (396,360 metric tons of Co2).